opendroid-project/docs/wiki/Crave_Devspace.md

 ```

 ## Bonus: Building Unsupported ROM
+This is discouraged as it causes many sync conflicts and is a bit difficult to debug, however, it is not against the rules.
 Rules for doing this:

 - Do not use rm -rf * or cd into another folder in crave run before